Are Cold Cuts Healthy? Here's What a Dietitian Has to Say

-Deli turkey, ham and roast beef are the most commonly eaten cold cuts in the U.S. Adding these sliced deli meats to your sandwich can make for a tasty lunch—and they're convenient, too.
+Deli turkey, ham and roast beef are some of the most commonly eaten cold cuts in the U.S. Adding these sliced deli meats to your sandwich can make for a tasty lunch—and they're convenient, too.
 But you might be wondering if processed deli meat is healthy or not.
-We break down the latest science and what you need to know to shop for healthy cold cuts.
+We break down the science and what you need to know to shop for healthy cold cuts.

 FYI: If you're pregnant, make sure to heat up your cold cuts before eating to reduce any risk of Listeria.

 Don't Miss: Cheap, Healthy Lunches to Pack for Work